|

 For what is work beyond a single goal

-And offers you your best supporting role,
+That ties you to your worst supporting role,

 This poem marks the movements of the day